How to Get and Use Personal Loans for Your Small Business

 2. Look at your borrower qualifications

-Once you’re sure you want a personal loan, it’s time to start figuring out what you can qualify for.
+Once you’re sure you want a personal loan, it’s time to figure out what you can qualify for.
 To do that, you’ll need some numbers.

-All lenders―personal and business―have certain borrower requirements that they use to judge applicants.
+All lenders―personal and business―use certain borrower requirements to judge applicants.
 You can expect a personal lender to consider several factors:

 - Credit score